 Tips to deal with fruit fly nuisance

-Fruit Flies are one of the most common nuisances in the UK, affecting more than 60% of households.
+Fruit flies are a common nuisance in the UK, affecting more than 60% of households.

 In the home